Last Updated: 10/22/22 | October 22nd, 2022

-Peru is receiving record numbers of tourists these days, with over four million a year going to experience the third-largest country in South America.
+Peru, the third-largest country in South America, is receiving record numbers of tourists these days, with over four million people visiting each year.

-However, I also often hear and read about tourists getting mugged or hear being stolen.
+However, I also often hear and read about tourists getting mugged or their things being stolen.
 I get worried emails from travelers wondering if Peru is safe to visit.

 Today, I want to answer their questions: